Does Changing Your Own Oil Void Warranty Ford

 No, changing your own oil will not void your Ford warranty.
 Your warranty will remain in effect as long as you use the proper type and grade of oil and change it at the recommended intervals.

 If you’re the do-it-yourself type, you might be wondering if changing your own oil voids your Ford warranty.
-The answer is a bit complicated, but we’ll try to clear things up for you.
+The answer is a bit complicated, but we’ll do our best to clarify it for you.
 Generally speaking, most automakers will void your warranty if you don’t have your car serviced at an authorized dealership or service center.

-This is because they want to make sure that their customers are using quality parts and trained technicians.
+This is because they want to ensure that their customers are using quality parts and working with ined technicians.
 However, there are some exceptions to this rule.
 For instance, Ford specifically states in their warranty agreement that “routine maintenance services such as engine oil and filter changes” are not covered under the terms of the warranty.

 So as long as you’re using quality oil and filters, you should be fine changing your own oil without affecting your warranty coverage.
 Of course, it’s always best to check with your automaker before performing any work on your car, just to be safe.
-But in general, changing your own oil shouldn’t void your Ford warranty as long as you’re using the proper materials and procedures.
+However, in general, changing your own oil shouldn’t void your Ford warranty, as long as you use the proper materials and procedures.

 What Voids a Ford Warranty?

-When it comes to warranties, there are a few things that can void a Ford warranty.
-One of the most common things that can void a warranty is if you don’t follow the recommended maintenance schedule.
-This means that if you don’t get your oil changed or your tires rotated when Ford says you should, your warranty could be voided.
+When it comes to warranties, there are several factors that can void a Ford warranty.
+One of the most common things that can void a warranty is failing to follow the recommended maintenance schedule.
+This means that if you don’t get your oil changed or your tires rotated when Ford recommends, your warranty could be voided.

-Another thing that can void a Ford warranty is if you make modifications to your car.
+Another thing that can void a Ford warranty is making modifications to your car.
 This includes things like installing aftermarket parts or even something as simple as adding a new stereo system.
 If any of these modifications cause problems with your car, Ford may not be willing to cover the repairs under their warranty.

 Finally, if you use your car for commercial purposes, this can also void your warranty.
-So if you’re using your car to deliver pizzas or drive for Uber, any repairs that are needed as a result of this wear and tear may not be covered by Ford’s warranty.
-If you’re unsure about whether or not something will void your Ford warranty, it’s always best to check with a dealer or representative first.
+If you’re using your car to deliver pizzas or drive for Uber, any repairs needed as a result of wear and tear may not be covered by Ford’s warranty.
+If you’re unsure whether something will void your Ford warranty, it’s best to check with a dealer or representative first.

 That way, you’ll know for sure and can avoid any unpleasant surprises down the road.